NYPL/ami-preservation/ami_scripts/README.md

 1. Connect to FileMaker Database: Utilizes environment variables to configure the connection to the FileMaker database.
 It attempts to log in using the provided credentials and prints the connection status.
 2. Read AMI IDs: Depending on the file type (.csv or .xlsx), the script parses the input file to extract AMI IDs.
 It skips headers and checks for numeric values in the designated 'SPEC_AMI_ID' column.
 3. Query Database: For each AMI ID, the script queries the FileMaker database to retrieve associated data such as barcode, migration status, item location, box name, box barcode, box location, and format type.
+4. Query Sierra API: The script fetches additional item information from the Sierra API, including item locations.
+5. Query SCSB API: The script retrieves item availability from the SCSB API.
-4. Data Organization: Organizes retrieved data into two structures:
+6. Data Organization: Organizes retrieved data into two structures:
 * AMI ID Details: Contains detailed information per AMI ID.
 * Box Summary: Aggregates data by box name, counting items and categorizing them by format type.
-5. Export to Excel: Outputs the organized data into an Excel file with two sheets:
+7. Export to Excel: Outputs the organized data into an Excel file with two sheets:
 * 'AMI ID Details': Detailed view for each AMI ID.
 * 'Box Summary': Summarized box information and format breakdown, presented in two sections within the same sheet.